 One of the most common orthodontic appliances used in young children is the palatal expander.
 These appliances look intimidating to patients and the thought of having to “do the turns” every day scares a lot of parents.
 What can you expect while your child has an expander in their mouth?

 Arch expansion is one of the most common ways to eliminate crowding and crossbites in growing patients.
-Successful expansion requires that the growth plate in the room of the mouth (the midpalatal suture) is not fused.
+Successful expansion requires that the growth plate in the roof of the mouth (the midpalatal suture) is not fused or calcified.
 This fusion usually occurs between 14 and 16 years of age.

 An expander is attached to the upper arch by bands placed around the teeth or plastic bonded over the teeth.
-Although there are removable expanders, fixed ones have an important advantage in that they cannot be lost or forgotten.
+Although there are removable expanders, fixed ones have an important advantage in that they cannot be taken out, lost, or forgotten.

 While there may be some initial discomfort when an expander is placed just because there has never been anything like that attached to the teeth before, for the most part upper arch expansion is relatively painless.
 Patients report that they feel pressure on the teeth, in the roof of the mouth, behind the nose, and even between the eyes as their expander is activated.
 This pressure fades within minutes.